Zudoku

 kraft cloud compose ps

 The Tyk and Redis instances are named tyk-tyk and tyk-redis (as defined in the compose.yaml file).
 Only the Tyk instance is available as a public service.
-Its URL is https://funky-pond-45usfkxx.fra0-test.kraft.host.
-It is different for each run.
+Its address is https://funky-pond-45usfkxx.fra.unikraft.app.
+It's different for each run.

-Use curl to query the Tyk instance on KraftCloud on the available URL:
+Use curl to query the Tyk instance on KraftCloud on the available address:

 {"status":"pass","version":"v5.3.0-dev","description":"Tyk GW","details":{"redis":{"status":"pass","componentType":"datastore","time":"2024-07-12T05:57:44Z"}}}